HichemTab-tech/react-exposed-states/README.md

 so you can inspect, modify, and subscribe to changes from the browser console.
 Designed for **dev-only** workflows.

+By default, the key used to expose the state is automatically generated per component instance (using React's `useId()`), so you don't need to specify it unless you want a custom readable key.

 ## 🚀 Install

 ```sh